-3 Harmonious Habits for FMs and HR in the New Year: Work Together!
+3 Harmonious Habits for Facility Management and HR

 With the New Year comes a new set of goals, both personal and professional.
 That’s why we wanted to start the year with a series of New Year’s Resolutions for 2014 that will have you both healthier and happier in the workplace at the same time.

-In today's installment, we take a look at three goals FMs can set to maintain a more harmonious relationship with their HR department in 2014!
+In today’s installment, we take a look at three goals facility managers can set to maintain a more harmonious relationship with their HR department in 2014!

 1. Be A Team Leader!

-In your profession as an FM, consider yourself part of a team, all working towards the same common goals.
+In your profession as a facility manager, consider yourself part of a team, all working towards the same common goals.
 In reaching these goals, you will need to work closely with HR as well as IT.
 And since each of these roles are crucial to your success, maintaining a healthy relationship should be your #1 goal.

 - Are your human resource and facility management software integrating in real time?

-- What can HR do to help FMs more efficiently allocate employees throughout a commercial space?
+- What can HR do to help facility managers more efficiently allocate employees throughout a commercial space?

-- What can FMs do to help HR strengthen or enforce policy, improve training, etc.?
+- What can facility managers do to help HR strengthen or enforce policy, improve training, etc.?

 While meeting, take note of your shared goals to assist in putting the right people in the right places in order to create a healthier, more organized workforce.